FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 The application has a <i>Notification</i> component for displaying notifications to the user.

 Implement the application's notification state management using the useReduce hook and context.
-The notification tells you when a new anecdote is created or an anecdote is voted on:
+The notification should tell the user when a new anecdote is created or an anecdote is voted on:

 ![](../../images/6/66new.png)